 Some of the tasks of the ‘Biodiversity Information Section’ at Senckenberg are

-- Driving digitization of Senckenberg’s collection objects, also coordination of digitalization
+- Driving digitization and networking of Senckenberg’s collection objects, also coordination of digitalization

 - Strategic further development of biodiversity informatics, as well as new approaches for data analysis of geobiodiversity data